MassTransit/MassTransit/docs/getting-started/upgrade-v6.md

 - MassTransit.Unity (no registration support)
 - MassTransit.Windsor

+## Azure Service Bus

+The previous (now legacy) **MassTransit.AzureServiceBus** package, which was only maintained to continue support for .NET 4.5.2, has been deprecated.
+Going forward, the **MassTransit.Azure.ServiceBus.Core** package should be used.
+The package supports both .NET 4.6.1 and .NET Standard 2.0.

 ## Logging

 The previous log abstraction used by MassTransit has been replaced with `Microsoft.Extensions.Logging.Abstractions`.